-“From ROTC, to active duty, to retiring, and DANTES helping me transition into the new world through the Troops to Teachers program, it all came together and I said here’s my time to show’em what a retired Air Force officer can do.
+“From ROTC to active duty to retirement and DANTES helping me transition into the new world through the Troops to Teachers program, it all came together and I said here’s my time to show’em what a retired Air Force officer can do.
 It was a blessing.”

 ~Ernie Rosado, Major (Ret.), USAF, Principal, Gulf Shores High School